-For more on this project see the following links:
+For more on SkyHouse please see the links below:

 The western facade at the entrance to the Church of Saint Sarkis serves as a memorial to the victims of the 1915 Armenian Genocide.